-A teaching case is not the same thing as a research case.
-Although the two share similarities in terms of their production, there is a major difference in the "final product" related to their respective objectives and purpose.
+Although teaching cases and research cases share similarities in terms of their production, there is a major difference in the "final product" related to their respective objectives and purpose.
 The objective of a teaching case is to describe a management situation in a manner that allows students to acquire skills and knowledge.
-The objective of a research case is to describe and shed light on a "subject" of research based on a specific conceptual and theoretical framework that is integrated in the case itself.
+The objective of a research case is to describe and shed light on a "subject" of research based on a specific conceptual and theoretical framework that is integrated into the case itself.
 Research cases are thus often aimed at generating or supporting a research proposal or hypothesis.
-In this regard, the tone of the research case is one of "demonstration," whether it be the demonstration of the relevance of a particular concept or theory, the demonstration of the analytical skills of the case author, etc.
+The tone of the research case is one of "demonstration," e.g., a demonstration of the relevance of a particular concept or theory, or of the analytical skills of the case author.